1

 Job description

 Additional details regarding this position can be found in the position description.
-Work Schedule and Additional Information: Full-time employment Work hours are 8:15 AM to 4:45 PM, Tuesday - Saturday, with a 30-minute lunch.
-Work overtime and travel to other Driver License Centers when needed Telework: You will not have the option to telework in this position.
+Work Schedule and Additional Information: Full-time employment, 80 hours bi-weekly Work hours are 8:15 AM to 4:45 PM, Tuesday - Saturday, with a 30-minute lunch.
+Overtime and travel as needed Telework: You will not have the option to telework in this position.

 Salary: In some cases, the starting salary may be non-negotiable.
 You will receive further communication regarding this position via email.
 Check your email, including spam/junk folders, for these notices.